RNA-Interference

 This section has been translated automatically.

-RNA interference (RNAi) is the interruption of translation, i.e. the translation of messenger RNA (mRNA) into a protein.
-The organism regulates its gene expression via RNA interference and RNA silencing, e.g. in order to be able to defend itself against invading foreign nucleic acids (e.g. viruses).
+RNA interference, or RNAi for short, refers to an interruption of translation, i.e. the translation of the messenger RNA(mRNA) into a protein.
+The organism uses RNA interference and RNA silencing to regulate its gene expression, for example to ward off invading foreign nucleic acids (e.g. viruses).
 This "tool" is developed in all eukaryotic cells.
-RNA interference is therefore a form of gene regulation in which a gene that has already been transcribed is not converted into a protein, or only to a small extent (gene silencing).
-Since RNA interference usually begins after transcription, it is also referred to as "post-transcriptional gene silencing" (PTGS).
+RNA interference is therefore a form of gene regulation in which an already transcribed gene is not converted into a protein, or only to a small extent (gene silencing).
+As RNA interference usually occurs after transcription, it is also referred to as "post-transcriptional gene silencing" (PTGS).

 General information